MCE Controller Documentation

 VK_MEDIA_NEXT_TRACK will cause the currently running media player app (Spotify, Windows Media Player, etc...) to jump to the next media track, just as if the user had pressed th "next track" key on the keyboard.

 - The commands that MCE Controller support is extensible through a configuration file.
 If it does not natively support a function you wish, you can add new commands easily.

-support sending text strings to a TCP/IP port.
+system that support sending text strings to a TCP/IP port.
 Most control systems, such as Crestron or AMX, support IR emitting.